philipturner/ue5-nanite-macos/README.md

 Engine/Shaders/Private/ShadowDepthPixelShader.usf
 ```

 At the path below, there are 5 locations where the shader compiler checks for 64-bit image atomic support.
 The check currently fails on Apple platforms, so elide the change.
-Check `Sources/NaniteCullRaster_Changes.cpp` for an example of how to exclude these checks.
-Now, Nanite shaders will always compile.
+Replicate `Sources/NaniteCullRaster_Changes.cpp`, which demonstrated excluding these checks.
+All Nanite shaders should now compile.

 ```
+Engine/Source/Runtime/Renderer/Private/Nanite/NaniteCullRaster.cpp
 ```